mpv-player/mpv/DOCS/man/vo.rst

             never resets (regardless of seeks).
         vec2 image_size
-            The size in pixels of the input image. float cmul (source-shader only)
+            The size in pixels of the input image.
-            The multiplier needed to pull colors up to the right bit depth.
-The source-shader must multiply any sampled colors by this, in order to normalize them to the full scale.

         For example, a shader that inverts the colors could look like this::